danbates2/sbfspot_to_emonCMS/README.md

 .
 With emonCMS already installed on a rPi, SBFspot will run fine.
 Tested using the default SQLite.

 .
 With emonCMS Oct2017.img, the default SBFspot folder locations need changing during install from /home/pi/smadata to /home/pi/data/smadata, for write permissions to not throw errors.
 This will need changing in both SBFspot conf, and SBFspotUploadDaemon conf.
+Future versions of emonCMS (emonSD) should not suffer this added requirement as the write lock is being removed.

 .
 Included in the script folder is an example database and my python learning steps to complete this.